berthashipper/The-Flow-State/README.md

 Different rendering styles function as visual primes:

-- Radial symmetry → meditative stabilization
+- Radial symmetry: meditative stabilization
-- Rectilinear grids → executive function reinforcement
+- Rectilinear grids: executive function reinforcement
-- Organic pulses → emotional regulation
+- Organic pulses: emotional regulation
-- Chromatic glitch → novelty stimulation
+- Chromatic glitch: novelty stimulation

 Research in environmental psychology shows that visual structure can bias cognitive mode.
 The system allows the user to select an aesthetic that matches the task domain, effectively tuning the workspace to the mental model required.